 Hi there.
 I’m the Curator-at-Large for the Lucas Museum of Narrative Art, and a co-curator for a large-scale rethinking of the art history of the 1960s at the Whitney Museum of American Art (March 2025).
-My biography of Robert Crumb is just about done (honest) and will be published in spring 2025 by Scribner.
+My biography of Robert Crumb will be published on April 14 by Scribner.
+Pre-order it here.
 I also write for various magazines and books.

 Back in the olden days I founded and ran PictureBox, which produced over one hundred books, objects, and zines from 2000 to 2014, including the Grammy Award-winning design for Wilco’s 2004 album A Ghost is Born.
 I also co-founded the magazine Comics Comics (2005-2011), and am a former editor of The Comics Journal (2011-2017).